 But how exactly does that work?

-Check out some of the best techniques in YouTube that I have scoured for you guys.
+Check out some of the best techniques for using YouTube for SEO…

 # 1 Create attractive titles for your videos